Telegram in Iran: Blocking Telegram free voice calls feature

 Only one day after Telegram introduced the voice call feature in the messenger, the voice call functionality was completely blocked in Iran.
 Paul Durov wrote in response to users who had asked about voice calls problems in Iran: "Internet service providers in Iran have blocked it again."
 The low cost of calling using this feature and the subsequent financial losses incurred by the telecommunication network operators, including the stated-owned Mobile Telecommunication Company of Iran, may have motivated the block, Although public relations of MTN Irancell announced that the operator has played no role in the disruption of the service.

 Mahmoud Vaezi Chief of Staff of the President of Iran said reason for blocking Telegram free voice calls is so Iranian corporations keep revenue from voice calls.

 Full blocking

 Following the Iranian government policy to censor every social network and instant messaging service in Iran, they have continued to disrupt access to Telegram.
 On Saturday, 19 May 2015, the telecommunication company of Iran blocked Telegram access in some parts of the Tehran province and some other provinces without prior notice.

+These intermittent restrictions demonstrated the government's increasing control over online communications and internet censorship, often citing national security and public order as reasons.
+Despite these measures, Telegram remained popular, and many Iranians relied on VPNs and other circumvention tools to continue using the service.

 Following the nationwide protests in Iran in 2017 and 2018, and to prevent rioting, the Supreme National Security Council of Iran decided to cut off all social networks, including Telegram, although it was said to be temporary.
 On the night of January 23, 2017, the block was lifted.
 However, Telegram was banned by the government on May 1, 2018, following street protests.

 For until one year from the end of the 2017 riots, the Iranian government made available a customized version of Telegram that was under their domain.
+Now that Telegram has been banned, Instagram has now become the country's primary social media platform.
+Before the ban, about 80 million people (most of the country's population) used Telegram, although many users still skirt around the government's restrictions by using a Virtual Private Network (VPN).

+For up to one year after the end of the 2017 riots, the Iranian government made available a customized version of Telegram that was under their domain.
+Now that Telegram has been banned, Instagram has become the country's primary social media platform.
+Before the ban, about 80 million people (most of the country's population) used Telegram, although many users still skirt around the government's restrictions by using a Virtual Private Network (VPN).